 Open-air shopping centers often rely on anchor tenants such as grocery stores, salons, gyms, etc. These are places that people regularly visit to fulfill their essential needs.
 This, in turn, ensures a steady flow of foot traffic and revenue.
 Moreover, it ensures that your existing customers keep coming back, thus boosting customer retention and loyalty.

 It is worth noting that when such customers visit, it increases the visibility of other tenants as well.
-This, in turn, tempts to check out other stores and increases the duration of their visit.
+This, in turn, tempts them to check out other stores and increases the duration of their visit.
 It can go a long way to drive conversions for these tenants.
 It is, however, essential that retail tenants devise new ways to engage with frequent visitors.
-It could be in the form of seasonal discounts, exclusive products, pop-up shops, etc.
+It could be in the form of seasonal discounts, messages built on personalization, exclusive products, pop-up shops, etc.

 5. E-commerce Alliance